American Founding and Constitution

 Undergraduate Research Projects, 2024-2025

 During the 2024-2025 academic year, Xavier's Constitution Fellows pursued research projects under the guidance of Anne Rykbost, University Archivist & Special Collections Librarian.
-The following project descriptions were also published on the Xavier Library Our History Blog.
+Note that some of the following projects were also published on the Xavier Library Our History Blog.
+You can also view a video of the Fellows' December 4, 2024 presentation of their projects on Youtube.

 The Twists and Turns of Our Constitutional Amendment